 In addition, the rulebook defines common facts about the world.
 It might be how much damage fire causes, what happens if someone falls while climbing a wall or how far a PC can walk in a single night.
 Most players learn the game's fundamental principles by playing, rather than by reading the rulebook.
 But it's suggested that the GM reads the rules in their entirety before a game begins.

 Dice.
 Many RPGs use various dice to introduce some randomness to the game.
 Common dice include d4, d6, d8, d10, d12, d20 and d100.
 The “d” stands for dice, followed by the number of sides.
-If you see a number before the “d” - like 3d6 - it means you should roll three six-sided dice.
-Sometimes you will also see 2d6+4, telling you to roll two six-sided dice, then add four to the result.
+If you see a number before the “d” - like 3d6, it means you should roll three six-sided dice.
+Sometimes you will also see 2d8+4, telling you to roll two eight-sided dice, then add four to the result.
 As a sidenote, a d100 does not have one hundred sides.
-Instead, you roll two d10 and combine the results to a percentage (if you roll 3 and 7, it means 37 for example).
+Instead, you roll two d10 and combine the results to get a percentage (if you roll 3 and 7, it means 37 for example).

-In The Red Fog example above, the scenario has a map of the merchant’s palace, for example, with short descriptions of the various rooms.
+In the example above, the scenario has a map of the merchant’s palace, for example, with short descriptions of the various rooms.
 The text also states that any loud noises the PCs make will awaken the merchant’s valet, leading to complications.

 If the scenario doesn't cover every possible angle or detail, the GM will have to come up with plausible responses based on the texts.
 Improvisation is common in most RPGs.
 (If that sounds scary, don’t worry.
 It might feel awkward to begin with but gets easier as you get into it).